 (ii) Such initial survey shall also verify that the Ship Energy Efficiency Management Plan required by rule 23is on board and for a ship to which rule 24 applies, has been revised appropriately to reflect a major conversion in those cases where the major conversion affects data collection methodology or reporting processes.

 Explanation.—For the purpose of this sub-rule, “guidelines adopted by the Organization” means the 2014 Guidelines on survey and certification of the Energy Efficiency Design Index (resolution MEPC.254(67), as amended by resolutions MEPC.261(68) and MEPC.309(73)); consolidated text: MEPC.1/Circ.855/Rev.2, as may be further amended.

+(d) For existing ships, the verification of the requirement to have a SEEMP on board according to rule 23 shall take place at the first intermediate or renewal survey identified in paragraph (1) of this rule, whichever is the first, on or after 1 January 2013;

+(e) the central government shall ensure that for each ship to which rule 24 applies, the SEEMP complies with rule 23.2.
+This shall be done prior to collecting data under rule 24 in order to ensure the methodology and processes are in place prior to the beginning of the ship’s first reporting period.
+Confirmation of compliance shall be provided to and retained on board the ship;

+(f) The central government shall ensure that, for each ship to which rule 25 applies, the SEEMP complies with ruke 23.3.1.
+This shall be done prior to 1 January 2023.Confirmation of compliance shall be provided to, and retained onboard, the ship;

+(g) The verification that the ship’s attained EEXI is in accordance with the requirements in rules 20 and 22 shall take place at the first annual, intermediate or renewal survey identified in paragraph (1) or the initial survey identified in paragraphs 4(a) and 4(g) of this rule, whichever is the first, on or after 1 January 2023; and

+(h) Notwithstanding paragraph 4(g) of this regulation, a general or partial survey, according to the circumstances, carried out after a major conversion of a ship to which rule 20 o applies.
+The survey shall ensure that the attained EEXI is recalculated as necessary and meets the requirement of rule 22

 (5) The equipment shall be maintained to conform with the provisions of these Rules and no changes shall be made in the equipment, systems, fittings, arrangements, or material covered by the survey, without the express approval of the Central Government: